strmrider/Database/README.md

 # Database
-Custom dynamic, mutable, in-memory relational database with its own DSL query language.
+Custom, dynamic and mutable in-memory relational database with its own query language.

 # Features
 * Multi-table.
-* Mutable database. support insertion, update, deletion and selection of table and records.
+* Mutable database. supports insertion, update, deletion and selection of table and records.
-* Cache for last queries.
+* Cache storage for recent queries.
-* Support write/read from disk and backup.
+* Supports write/read from disk and backup.
 * Custom-made query language.
 * Direct API usage.